vidstack/player/apps/site/app/docs/[lib]/player/[5]components/[6]menu/[1]menu/page.md

 ## Close Target

-Any element with the `slot="close-target"` attribute inside the menu on press will close the menu:
+Any element with the `part="close-target"` attribute inside the menu on press will close the menu:

 {% code_snippet name="close-target" highlight="html:4|react:4-6" /%}